Myanmar junta releases prisoners to mark Independence Day – DW – 01/04/2025

 Security forces brutally clamped down on protests and hundreds of thousands of people have been displaced.

-More than 4,000 people, mostly civilians, have been killed by the military in its attempt to assert control, according to Amnesty International.
+More than 4,000 people, mostly civilians, have been killed by the military in its attempt to assert control, according to human rights watchdog organization Amnesty International.

 The military government promised it would hold elections this year, but opposition groups have criticized the move as just a facade of political change that is meant to appease the international community but does little to shift power to civilians.